grace-notes/website/contents/topics/life-of-christ.md

 historical evidence that would support the theorem that the millennium has already occurred.

-· A period of 1000 years of peace and prosperity would have surely been documented.
+&bull; A period of 1000 years of peace and prosperity would have surely been documented.

-· Logically, the millennium can only be in the future.
+&bull; Logically, the millennium can only be in the future.
 Christ could not have returned yet, nor could he have brought in the millennium before he was born.

 (d) The Bible unequivocally portrays the millennium as a real event in the future history of planet earth.

-· There is no credence to the argument that there will never be a millennium and that world history simply goes into the eternal state.
+&bull; There is no credence to the argument that there will never be a millennium and that world history simply goes into the eternal state.

-· Neither is there any indication that the millennium is only a metaphor.
+&bull; Neither is there any indication that the millennium is only a metaphor.

 (2) It is impossible for mankind to bring in the millennium through his